 During the Livonian War and then the Polish-Swedish war, the castle was destroyed.
 In 1617, the town was taken over by the Swedes, whose rule lasted until 1710, when the Russians took control, ruling until proclaiming independence by Estonia in 1918.

-The Teutonic Castle in Pärnu was a typical, square conventual complex with the most important monastery rooms located on the first floor, around a stone cloister connected to them from at least three sides (eastern, western and southern).
+The Teutonic Castle in Pärnu was a typical, square conventual complex with a side of 34 meters in length, with the most important monastery rooms located on the first floor, located in four wings surrounding the inner courtyard.
+Around it there was a stone cloister from at least three sides (eastern, western and southern).
 The castle also had at least one tower, located in the north – east corner of the upper castle.
+The entrance was located in the center of the east wing, so it faced the town.
 The stronghold was surrounded by two lines of defensive walls equipped with corner towers.
 The first walls circuit separated the zwinger, surrounding upper castle area, and the second set a large outer bailey.

-The defensive walls of the city extended east of the castle and were connected with it.
+The defensive walls of the town extended east of the castle and were connected with it.
 The north and east curtains ran straight, the south had two small bends.
-A number of gates led to the city: the northern River, Water and Guild, eastern Cattle Gate and south Riga and the Holy Spirit Gate.
+A large number of gates led to the town: the northern River, Water and Guild Gate, eastern Cattle Gate and south Riga and the Holy Spirit Gate.
 The north-eastern and south-eastern corners were strengthened by the cylindrical towers, the latter of which is the Red Tower preserved to this day.
 Originally, it was four-storey, and the thickness of its walls reached 2-3 meters.
 In addition, the walls had several semi-cylindrical towers.